Don’t spend your winter holed up inside. Get outdoors using these 21 ways to feel vital in the cold weather and stay warm outside in winter!

 Tip #12: Bring Blankets

-As an upside, though, when you BYOB, you can super-power your outdoor blankets by attaching a metalized polyethylene or polyester emergency blanket to the inside of your personal throw.
+Plan to bring your own blankets to outdoor social events.
+When you BYOB, you can super-power your outdoor blankets by attaching a metalized polyethylene or polyester emergency blanket to the inside of your personal throw.
 Those materials reflect your own body heat back at you while the outer blanket adds bonus insulation.
 Some emergency blankets are even reusable long-term.

 Tip #13: Light a Fire (or Two)